A great student experience begins with search

 The extra power under the search engine hood

 Every single time someone does a search on your website there is a mass of data being made available for analysis and further use.
 In short, each search is revealing information about what they are expecting to find.
 What it tells YOU is whether or not you're meeting those expectations.

 This is really powerful information because understanding this data enables communications teams and marketers to not just more precisely target information, but to create more relevant content or service information to fill those gaps.

-A great search solution solves a diverse range of problems for higher education - from acquisition to retention and graduation - by putting the student experience at the centre of their education with efficient and flexible technology.
+A great search solution solves a diverse range of problems for higher education - from acquisition to retention and graduation - by putting the student experience at the center of their education with efficient and flexible technology.